AlquistManager/alquist/How to write your bot.md

             next_state: state2

 ### Transitions
 Each state must have transitions field, since it is used in constructor.
+Parameter of transition is name of state, where you want to go after the execution of state.
+The state can be even from different flow.
+ ``conditional_exists`` and ``conditional_equal`` has different transition parameters.
+See State descriptions section.

+For example:

+	state1:
+        type: message_text
+        properties:
+            text: Hello World!
+        transitions: state2

 If the transitions field is empty, conversation ends after executing current state.

 For example: